Last Updated on December 1, 2022 by Jeremy

 Over the holiday season, the museum puts on a stunning Winter Lights display in their outdoor garden.
-The lights are visible from dusk to 10pm starting on November 28th through January 30th and can be a quick stop after checking out the Home for the Holidays concert (above) or after grabbing a meal at The Headkeeper, a late-night coffee or tea from White Rabbit, or a beer at Invisible Man Brewing nearby.
+The lights are visible from dusk to approximately 10pm starting on November 18th through January 29th and can be a quick stop after checking out the Home for the Holidays concert (above) or after grabbing a meal at The Headkeeper, a late-night coffee or tea from White Rabbit, or a beer at Invisible Man Brewing nearby.

 The Westmoreland Museum of American Art is located at 221 N. Main Street in Greensburg.
 Note this is an outdoor experience and the museum closes at 5pm each day, so if you want to hit the museum as well, be sure to time your visit accordingly!

 West Overton Village Christmas by Candlelight

 West Overton Village gets into the holiday spirits with a candlelight tour of their 1830s Overholt home every Saturday and Sunday in December from 4 to 8 pm.

 Along with the general ambiance, the house tours include historical decor and stories about how Christmas traditions came about and what the celebrations were like in the early 1800s!